 CSP applications and related correspondence must be submitted electronically, preferably by email as outlined below, and no duplicate copy should be sent.
-Paper forms and other paper correspondence will not be accepted, except for the "Advance Payment Details for Drug Submissions and Master Files for Human and Disinfectant Drugs, and Certificate of Supplementary Protection Applications" form (Advance Payment Details form).
+Paper forms and other paper correspondence will not be accepted.
 Should applicants wish to provide information electronically by other means, please contact the OPML in order to make alternate arrangements.
 However, please note that CSP applications and related correspondence cannot be accepted in electronic Common Technical Document (eCTD) or "non-eCTD electronic-only" formats.